uk-gov-mirror/alphagov.local-links-manager/README.md

 Admin interface for managing Local Authorities' links including all their services and interactions.

-For example, [this service](https://www.gov.uk/garden-waste-disposal) uses Local Links Manager to provide the URL on a Local Authority's website that contains information on disposing of garden waste.
+For example, this service uses Local Links Manager to determine the URL of the garden waste disposal page on the Local Authority website which corresponds to the postcode a user has entered.

+Note that Local Links Manager does not determine a user's Local Authority based on their postcode.
+We use [Mapit](https://github.com/alphagov/mapit) for that.

 This app maps RESTful URLs onto a persistence layer.
 It doesn't face public users.